Zacky-YG/Learning_Repo/LetsDefend/SOC.md

 - Overlooking VirusTotal Dates
 ## Questions
 - What are the different steps of the lifecycle for the NIST, of an incident?
-  - Preparation, Detection/Analysis, Containment / Eradicationand Recovery, Post-Event Activity
+  - Preparation, Detection/Analysis, Containment / Eradication and Recovery, Post-Event Activity

 # Sec 2: Cyber Kill Chain
 - Framework by Lockheed Martin (Organization)